Gurobi/gurobi-machinelearning/docs/notebooks/myst/student_admission.md

 [Janos](https://github.com/INFORMSJoC/2020.1023), a toolkit similar to Gurobi Machine Learning to integrate ML models and Mathematical Optimization.

-This example illustrates in particular how to use the logistic regression and tune the piecewise-linear approximation of the logistic function.
+This example illustrates in particular how to use the logistic regression.

 We also show how to deal with fixed features in the optimization model using pandas data frames.